 We also have three other policies called Value, Regular and Complete.
 These have vet fee cover levels of £3,000, £7,000 and £15,000 respectively.
 Complete is the most comprehensive pet insurance policy on the market, and even includes dental cover as standard.
 Regular and Complete are lifetime policies.

 Lifetime (or ‘yearly limit’) insurance covers vet fees up to the policy's limit every year.
 So long as you renew a lifetime policy each year, the level of vet fees will reset to the full stated limits that you started with.
 With a lifetime product, it is important to note that your premiums are likely to increase each year at renewal.

 Our innovative claims process

 - Easy to submit No more claim forms, just give us a call to tell us the details.
 A simple online submission will be available soon

 - Transparent Our UK-based team will keep you up to date on how the claim is progressing

 - Quick We can get what we need from your vet directly, saving you time

 - Fair Our policy documents are designed to be clear and we review all claims fairly

 - Flexible We can pay you or the vet, whichever you prefer

-Check out our clear and simple key facts and policy wording documents to find out what our insurance does and doesn't cover.
+Check out our clear and simple policy documents and policy summary to find out what our insurance does and doesn't cover.
 We're the first insurance company to receive Fairer Finance's Clear & Simple Mark, which means all customers will find them easy to understand.